 Aren M. Maeir is a professor of archaeology and head of the Institute of Archaeology at the Martin (Szusz) Department of Land of Israel Studies and Archaeology at Bar-Ilan University, Ramat-Gan, Israel.
-He has directed the Tell es-Safi/Gath Archaeological Project (gath.wordpress.com) for close to 25 years, co-directs the Minerva Center for the Relations between Israel and Aram in Biblical Times (RIAB; aramisrael.org), and co-edits the Israel Exploration Journal.
-He has written and edited some 15 books and around 180 articles.
+He has directed the Tell es-Safi/Gath Archaeological Project (gath.wordpress.com) for the last 25 years, co-directs the Minerva Center for the Relations between Israel and Aram in Biblical Times (RIAB; aramisrael.org), is director of the Ingeborg Rennert Center for Jerusalem Studies at Bar-Ilan University, and co-edits the Israel Exploration Journal.
+Aren has written and edited some 20 books and close to 300 articles.
 Among his recent publications: Maeir, A. M., Shai, I., and McKinny, C., eds.
 2019.
 The Late Bronze and Early Iron Ages of Southern Canaan.
 Berlin: De Gruyter; Berlejung, A., and Maeir, A. M., eds.
 2019.
 Research on Israel and Aram: Autonomy, Interdependence and Related Issues.
 Proceedings of the First Annual RIAB Center Conference, Leipzig, June 2016.
 Tübingen: Mohr Siebeck; Maeir, A. M., and Uziel, J., eds.
 2020.
 Tell es-Safi/Gath II: Excavations and Studies. Ägypten und Altes Testament 105.
 Münster: Zaphon.

 Bible & Archaeology Fest XXIV, October 16 – 17, 2021